Namibnat/react-webpack-django-config-notes/notes.md

 ## What is this?

 Here is the problem where I started.
-I know Django fairly well, and have used it for a number of projects over the years.
-I also know JavaScript rather well, as well as HTML and CSS.
+I know Django well, and have used it for many projects over the years.
+I also know JavaScript well, as well as HTML and CSS.
 I've used Node a bit, though only in tutorials, but enough that I'm comfortable with it.
-I'm new to React, but I've dipped my toes into some online tutorials and I've read some docs, etc.
+I'm new to React, but I've dipped my toes into some online tutorials and I've read some docs.
+I've done tutorials on Django Rest Framework.

-I want to create an 'app', as per the Django parlance, that I hope to package as a single git repo, and so ideally I'd like to keep as much of the code within the single Django 'app'.
+I want to create an 'app', as per the Django parlance, that to package as a single git repo.
+I'd like to keep as much of the code within the single Django 'app'.
+This includes the set-up for the Node application.

 Since this is for me, I'm not going to explain things I already know.
-As a result, it might be a bit 'starting from nowhere' if you happen to stumble across this repo in your attempts to solve a similar problem.
+As a result, it might be a bit 'starting from nowhere' if you happen to stumble across this repo.

 Most especially, I'm not going to explain Django related things.
-I I put this stuff up, though, because maybe some of what I write here might help you somehow get one step forward in your own efforts.
+I put this on Github because some of what I write here might help you get one step forward in your own efforts.

 I might even put it up as a blog post, where I'd explain more details.
-Probably not soon though.
+Not soon though.

 I'm also not going explain what Webpack, Django or React are.
 See the linked resources for lots of information there.

-**If you're reading this before I'm done, this might totally fail**.
-If you follow my advice, you might blow up something.

 ## Starting out: